 If your stay at the Home is for short term respite care, we will agree the length of your stay prior to you arriving at the Home.

 Due to the costs we incur in preparing a room and the Home for your arrival, the minimum term of respite care is one week.
 If your stay is less than one week, you will be responsible for our charges for one week.
+The fee for the whole stay will be payable by credit or debit card prior to or on admission.

 We may agree to convert your short term respite care into longer term permanent residence at the Home.
 In this case, we will provide you with details of our charges for long term permanent residence.